-• Reaching more than 1.4 million children through youth preparedness programs.
+- Reached more than 5,000 children through youth preparedness programs.

-• Making more than 793,000 households safer from the threat of home fires.
+- Made more than 6,000 households safer from the threat of home fires.